DanyLan/Terraform/README.md

        }
     }

-Run terraform init (if you get failure and make change use terraform init --reconfigure in order to start afresh)
+Run 'terraform init' (if you get failure and make change use terraform init --reconfigure in order to start afresh)

 In order to review changes that are going to happen please run